Integrated Continuous-time Hidden Markov Models: Representation and Algorithms

-and the `observations' are given by the changes in location, with
+and the observations are given by the changes in location, with

-given by the density of the movement process corresponding to behaviour $S(t_{k})$
+given by the density of the movement process corresponding to behaviour $S(t_{k})$,

-This differs from a typical HMM in that the transition probabilities and observation densities are highly variable between time points.
-Nevertheless, the standard Forward Algorithm that enables evaluation of the likelihood for an HMM without the need for explicit sampling of the states still applies here, and will enable the calculation of the likelihood for this model very efficiently.
+This differs from a typical \HMM\ in that the transition probabilities and observation densities are highly variable between time points.
+Nevertheless, the standard Forward Algorithm that enables evaluation of the likelihood for \anHMM\ without the need for explicit sampling of the states still applies here, and will enable the calculation of the likelihood for this model very efficiently.

 Of course, the times of potential switches are \emph{not} known, and the corresponding locations are \emph{not} observed.
-Instead, we observe the locations (and not the behavioural states, generally) at a set of known times, which may or may not be regularly spaced.
-Thus in practice we need to embed the evaluation of the likelihood using the Forward Algorithm within an MCMC algorithm; but that algorithm now has a \emph{much} lower-dimensional state space, not involving the behavioural states which are now `integrated' out.
+Instead, we observe the locations, and typically not the behavioural states, at a set of known times which may or may not be regularly spaced.
+Thus in practice we need to embed the evaluation of the likelihood using the Forward Algorithm within \anMCMC\ algorithm; but that algorithm now has a state space of \emph{much} lower dimension, not involving the behavioural states which are now integrated out.

+The method of \citet{RaoTeh} has some similarities.
+They are primarily interested in the continuous-time Markov chain (or Markov Jump Process, in their terminology) itself, and do not integrate it out; instead they use the Forward Algorithm to permit fast updating of a part of the realisation of the chain.

-The details are given in the two following sections, which deal separately with the spatially heterogeneous and homogeneous cases.
-The former is easier to describe, and so is given first; the latter permits the integration out of locations, for further improvement in efficiency where applicable.
+The details of the InCH approach are given in the two following sections, which deal separately with the spatially heterogeneous and homogeneous cases.
+The former is easier to describe, and so is given first; it covers a rich class of models, allowing general spatio-temporal covariates in movement modelling, for example.
+The latter represents an important special case in applications, and it permits the integration out of locations, for further improvement in efficiency where applicable.